greenboxal/doggohub/doc/install/installation.md

 ### LDAP Authentication

-You can configure LDAP authentication in `config/gitlab.yml`.
-Please restart GitLab after editing this file.
+You can configure LDAP authentication in `config/doggohub.yml`.
+Please restart DoggoHub after editing this file.

 ### Using Custom Omniauth Providers